jconorgrogan/TrolleyGPT/README.md

 # TrolleyGPT
-A way to qualitatively and quantitatively test LLM on challenging ethical dilemmas as well as how it assesses the pros and cons between two subjects
+A way to qualitatively and quantitatively test LLM on challenging ethical dilemmas.
+Also get detailed insight into how it compares and contrasts two subjects

 Perhaps most interesting is the logic that is shared here when pressed; it is excellent at getting GPT to reveal biases, even wild ones- especially in 3.5 (GPT4 is generally more measured).